-Spice Up Your Life with a Bordeaux Blend
+Spice Up Your Life with a Bordeaux Blend: Your Ultimate Guide to Bordeaux Wine

 Bordeaux is a large winemaking region (or “région viticole”) in southwest France, near the Atlantic coast.
 And it’s a big one — about 120,000 hectares (or 500 square miles) of vineyards — sliced in two by the Gironde estuary and its two rivers: the Garonne and the Dordogne.
 This split creates the famous Left Bank and Right Bank.
 Left Bank wines tend to lean more Cabernet Sauvignon-forward, while Right Bank wines usually lead with Merlot.